-2.7 RESEARCH MISCONDUCT
+1.7 RESEARCH MISCONDUCT

-Should suspicion of research misconduct, fabrication, falsification, plagiarism, or misappropriation by the principal investigator of an application or a funded project arise during the review process, during the funding period, or after the funding period of the project, the principal investigator's institution, as well as the IRF Board, will be notified, without exception.
+Should suspicion of research misconduct, fabrication, falsification, plagiarism, or misappropriation by the principal investigator of an application or a funded project arise during the application process, review process, funding period, or after the funding period of the project, the principal investigator's institution, as well as the IRF Board, will be notified, without exception.

 Suspicion of research misconduct during the review phase will result in withdrawal of an application from the review process while the principal investigator's institution is given opportunity to conduct an investigation.
 Should allegations of research misconduct be found to be baseless, the application will be reviewed following standard review procedures.
-If research misconduct is confirmed the application will be rejected without a review and the principal investigator's institute made responsible for taking appropriate actions.
+If evidence of research misconduct is found, the application will be rejected without a review and the principal investigator's institute made responsible for taking appropriate actions.